roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

 **

 &#8211; this is a pretty bad to mediocre removal card, yet I keep putting it in.
 I kept dreaming of having the Liege and the Oversoul in play, then EOT mercy kill the Oversoul, gaining 7 3/3 elves.
 This particular fantasy play has yet to happen.
-Still, the card has it&'s roles, particularly getting rid of utility Q creatures, a role which Curse of Chains or Aethertow (both excellent removal cards) cannot fulfill.
+Still, the card has it's roles, particularly getting rid of utility Q creatures, a role which Curse of Chains or Aethertow (both excellent removal cards) cannot fulfill.

 **